aj-ptw/OpenBCI_NodeJS/README.md

 A Node.js module for OpenBCI ~ written with love by [Push The World!](http://www.pushtheworldllc.com)

-We are proud to support all functionality of the Cyton (8 and 16 Channel boards) along with the Ganglion (4 channel).
+We are proud to support all functionality of the Cyton (8 and 16 Channel boards).
+For the Ganglion (4 channel) please visit [OpenBCI_NodeJS_Ganglion](https://github.com/OpenBCI/OpenBCI_NodeJS_Ganglion).
 Push The World is actively developing and maintaining this module.

 The purpose of this module is to **get connected** and **start streaming** as fast as possible.